kedify/cli/docs/apply-recommendation.md

 The happy path in CI is:

 1. Run Kedify recommendation discovery.
-2. Select a workload, namespace, container, and resource set.
+2. Select a workload, namespace, optional container filter, and resource set.
 3. Run `kedify apply recommendations ...`.
 4. Generate either a diff, override file, or JSON patch result.
 5. Commit the resulting change in CI.